For this game you need a common set of multi-sided dice, with 6, 8, 12, and 20 sides.

 which is recommended for saving your songs.

-With all Hotkeys enabled, press D to roll the Dice while composing Progressions.
+With all Hotkeys enabled, press D to load the Standard Dice.

 Functionality of the various dice is explained here with a sample of game-play:

-The 12-Dice determines the first note; we rolled a 10.
-The 12-Dice always determines its note
+The 12-Dice determines each cycle's first note; we rolled a 10.
+The 12 values correspond to

-according to this fixed relationship shown here starting with 1 aligned with C. We rolled bass-note A.
+the 12 chromatic notes as shown here, starting with 1 aligned with C. We rolled bass-note A.

 On the first roll, the 6-Dice determines the first mode.
-These numbers coincide with the 6 'melodic'
+Its numbers coincide with the 6 'melodic'

 Main Spectrum Modes R.O.Y.G.B.I.
 So a 2 gives us the Main Orange Mode a.k.a.
 Ionian Mode.